5 key digital skills for vocational teachers

 This article lists some key skills that vocational teachers tend to perceive as particularly challenging.
 These skills reflect increasing student autonomy, competency based learning, and working-life oriented learning.

-Digital skills infographic
+Digital skills for vocational teachers

 1. Digital content production